FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 Please be aware that we are not affiliated with any of the third-party tools mentioned below.
 Use them at your own discretion.

-Some Installation processes (like (Neo)Forge and Spigot) might require you to have a Java JRE/JDK package installed.
-You can find downloads for Java 21 [here](https://adoptium.net/temurin/releases/?os=any&arch=any&version=21)
+Some installation processes (like NeoForge and Spigot) might require you to have a Java JRE/JDK package installed.
+You can find downloads for Java 21 [here](https://adoptium.net/temurin/releases/?os=any&arch=any&version=21).

 ## Installation
 {% tabs softwareType %}